nafizjiwa/Dummies-short-cut-Git-commands/README.md

 'git help -a' and 'git help -g' list available subcommands and some concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
-See 'git help git' for an overview of the system.
+See 'git help git' for an overview of the system..